 Equity price risk is the uncertainty associated with the valuation of assets arising from changes in equity markets.
 The Company's available-for-sale investments are exposed to significant equity price risk due to the potentially volatile and speculative nature of the businesses in which the investments are held.
-The available-for-sale investments held in Focus, Rackla Warrants and Fortuna, and previously held in Solomon and Wesgold, are monitored by Management with decisions on sale taken at Board level.
-A 10% decrease in fair value of the shares would approximately result in a \$78,000 decrease in equity.
+The available-for-sale investments held in Focus, Rackla and Fortuna are monitored by Management with decisions on sale taken at Board level.
+A 10% decrease in fair value of the shares would approximately result in a \$28,000 decrease in equity.